 These examples should give you the idea of the power of tagging your forms.
 And since each form can have multiple tags associated with it, you can actually tag based on all of the above!
 Just be careful — having too many tags can get overwhelming.

 The best practices for tagging are simple — establish an organization-wide policy for how you want your forms to be tagged, and then automate as much as possible.

-- Create automated workflow rules to implement your system.
-For the above example, you will want to create an auto-tagging workflow rule for each template.
+Create automated rules to implement your system.
+For the above example, you will want to create an auto-tagging Template Event for each template.
 This rule would tag the form with the form template name and the customer name upon form completion.
 Automation is much easier and less error-prone than having people tag each form manually.